Scalable and deterministic Greenberger-Horne-Zeilinger state generation via graph states-assisted measurements: Application: Generating generalized GHZ states of arbitrary size

-with $\theta_m\in[0,\pi/4]$ and $N=m+1$, starting from two-qubit ($m=1$) states of the same form.
+with $\ket{\mathbf{0}_A^m}=\bigotimes_{j=1}^m\ket{0_{A_{j}}}$, $\ket{\mathbf{1}_A^m}=\bigotimes_{j=1}^m\ket{1_{A_{j}}}$, $\theta_m\in[0,\pi/4]$ and $N=m+1$, starting from two-qubit ($m=1$) states of the same form.
 The following proposition is crucial for this.

-\proposition{6} \emph{Using two-qubit XZ measurement on the $B$-qubits, an $(m+1)$-qubit gGHZ state of the form $\ket{\xi_{m}}$ can be merged with a two-qubit state $\ket{\xi_{1}}$ to form a $(m+2)$-qubit gGHZ state via unitary operations local to $A$.}
+\proposition{6} \emph{Using the above prescription, a two-qubit state $\ket{\xi_{1}}$ can be merged with an $(m+1)$-qubit gGHZ state of the form $\ket{\xi_{m}}$ to form a $(m+2)$-qubit gGHZ state via a unitary operation $\mathcal{U}_A$ local to $A$.}

-\begin{proof} Consider the following four stages of operations on the states $\ket{\xi_m}$ and $\ket{\xi_1}$.
+\begin{proof} Consider the following four steps of operations on the states $\ket{\xi_1}$ and $\ket{\xi_m}$.